heximcz/letsencrypt-watchdog/README.md

 ## Overview

-Let's Encrypt watchdog is simply guard your domain certificate.
-If certificate expire during 24 hours, this script renew it.
+Let's Encrypt Watchdog is simply a guard for your domain certificate.
+If your certificate will expire within 24 hours, this script will renew it.

 ## Current State